pletfix/docs/en/plugins.md

 <a name="deploying"></a>
 ## Deploying Plugins

-When you finish your plugin, you can upload it on [Packagist](https://packagist.org/) to sharing with the community.
+When you have finished your plugin, you can upload it on [Packagist](https://packagist.org/) to share with the community.

-It is also a good idea to add a entry on the [Pletfix plugin page](../../../plugins).
+It is also a good idea to add an entry on the [Pletfix plugin page](../../../plugins).

 > <i class="fa fa-hand-pointer-o fa-2x" aria-hidden="true"></i>
-> Don't forget for [testing](testing) before upload the plugin.
+> Don't forget to [test](testing) before uploading the plugin.